fossabot/warcode-core/docs/actions/endtrade.md

 # EndTrade

+*You may end trading as long as you hold four or fewer cards.*

-End trading and begin the attacking phase of the turn.You must continue trading when you hold five or six cards.
+End trading and begin the attacking phase of the turn.
+You must continue trading when you hold five or six cards.

 ![EndTrade state diagram](endtrade.svg)